KangGu96/COVID-19-News-Corpus/README.md

 # COVID-19-News-Corpus
-This project contains the collected dataset and annotated subset for out paper.
+This project contains the collected dataset and annotated subset for our paper.